-These burgers do not fall apart.
+-These burgers do not fall apart.
 However, if you want them more dense and hard you can use organic cornstarch instead of tapioca flour.
-Buy organic to stay away from nasty GMOs.
-Top this burgers with your fave ingredients.
-Suggestions are mayo, red onions, pickles, lettuce and cashew cheese.
+Buy organic to stay away from nasty GMOs. -Top this burger with your fave ingredients.
+Suggestions are mayo, red onions, pickles, lettuce, and cashew cheese.

 - Beans - All